Tips for Successful eCounselling

 We would also encourage you to have a glass of water and some tissues nearby.

-If you have any concerns at all about your eCounselling experience, please share them with your therapist.
+Lastly, if you have any concerns at all about your eCounselling experience, please share them with your therapist.